-Advancing economic prosperity in rural America through the creation of inclusive digital economy ecosystems that support scalable entrepreneurship and tech job creation.
+Advancing economic prosperity in rural America through the creation of inclusive tech economy ecosystems that support scalable entrepreneurship and tech job creation.

 Established in 2017, CORI is at the heart of a dynamic social enterprise focused on closing the rural opportunity gap.
 To maximize all possible resources to address this critical problem, the organization partners with a taxable nonprofit, Rural Innovation Strategies, Inc. (RISI), and a seed fund, CORI Innovation Fund (CIF), focused on early-stage technology companies located in rural areas.

-Building digital economies in rural America: a more equitable economic future for small towns across the country
+Building tech economies in rural America: a more equitable economic future for small towns across the country

-By 2030, we want rural America to have 13% of the nation’s digital economy jobs, distributed to match the gender and race demographics of each region.
+By 2030, we want rural America to have 12% of the nation’s tech economy jobs, distributed to match the gender and race demographics of each region.

-To do this work, we’ve developed a comprehensive approach to digital economic development and identified the Foundational Elements, Necessary Infrastructure and Direct Drivers communities need to build thriving digital economy ecosystems:
+To do this work, we’ve developed a comprehensive approach to tech-based economic development and identified the foundational elements, necessary infrastructure and direct drivers communities need to build thriving tech economy ecosystems: